Nahima-ayni/alx-system_engineering-devops/0x1A-application_server/README.md

-Sure, here's a detailed beginner-friendly guide on the topics you mentioned:

 ## Application Server vs Web Server
 An application server and a web server both are servers used to host applications.
 However, they serve different purposes: